 Google has offered some recommendations for webmasters to prepare for the mobile-first index:

-Use robots.txt testing tool to verify your mobile site.
+- Use the robots.txt testing tool to verify your mobile site.

 Google’s Fast Follow-Up to the Mobile-First Indexing Announcement